loopmediagroup/es-alchemy/README.md

 Type: `Array`<br>
 Required.

 Fields of the node model that are included in this index.
+Needs to be a subset of the fields defined of the model.

 ##### sources